 SailTimer Wind Gauge™ (free): A traditional wind angle display (True & Apparent), and also wind direction on a compass (magnetic-north & true-north).
 Audio interfaces are becoming more useful in cars and at home with Siri, Alexa and others.
 This may be even more important in sailing, so this Wind Gauge app includes Audio Navigation™.
 Now you don’t have to squint to try to see your screen out in the bright sun; the app will just tell you the wind conditions and boat speed whenever they change by intervals you set.
 See (hear) it working in this 45-second YouTube demo.
 Put your phone/tablet away to keep it safe, and keep your hands and eyes free for sailing.
 Finally, the SailTimer Watch™ app is a version for smartwatches such as the Sony Smartwatch 3, which is waterproof and easy to see in direct sunlight.
 Tap the watch face to toggle between dark and light backgrounds, or swipe left for brightness settings.

 SailTimer™ chartplotter app (free): Quick and easy display of your optimal tacks and Tacking Time to Destination (TTD ®).
 Import the excellent-quality worldwide Navionics charts with tide levels, or use free worldwide Google maps or aerial photos.
-We have been working hard on an Android version of this very popular iOS app, and it is expected to be available in fall 2019 with final testing underway now.
 Advanced features that are low cost and easy to use; it gives ordinary sailors navigation capabilities that used to be only available to tacticians on sponsored race boats.
 This patented system learns your boat’s performance (polar plots) on all points of sail, and is the only product that uses tacking distances in calculating your optimal tacks to get to the waypoint fastest.
-Full details at the link above.
+Further details at Google Play.

 WinDis wind display for race officials.
 This app provides compass directions and graphs with wind history for 10-minute rule, 30 minutes, 1 hour and 3 hours.
 10-minute rule is adjustable from 4 to 20 minutes.
 Averages and min/max for wind direction and speed.
 Can also re-transmit incoming wind data on wifi or Bluetooth.
 Further details and screenshots in the online manual.